 Now, during the planning sessions that prepend each sprint/iteration teams add tasks to the upcoming one or two iterations.
 When doing the agile planning teams, and Product Owners, should consult the Gantt chart and observe those high-level, ‘general’ tasks, as well as milestones, that had been set by the project manager.

 5. Align the agile, short-term planning with the high-level, waterfall plan AGILE WATERFALL

 Back to the Gantt chart.
 Enable the cadences on the chart’s timeline:

 Something similar to the below picture should emerge – the waterfall Gantt chart overlaid by the agile iterations represented by those vertical green and violet bars.
 This is where hybrid project management happens.

 Example: PRINCE2 and hybrid projects

 PRINCE2 is a classic waterfall methodology, so PRINCE2 projects should utilize Gantt charts to plan work, shouldn’t they?
 Well, waterfall and agile, mixed projects are applicable here as well.
-Aren’t there those ‘work packages’ that PRINCE2 project managers pass responsibility for to teams?
+Think of those ‘work packages’ that PRINCE2 project managers pass responsibility for to teams.
 Why not slice these ‘work packages’ into iterations in an agile manner on a Program board?

 Now, let’s see how ‘agile’ meets ‘waterfall’.
 Consider a couple of scenarios: